Featured image

 Section image for University of Manchester Cyber Attack 2023: When Research Data Became a Target

-The University of Manchester cyber attack in June 2023 was a data exfiltration incident rather than a straightforward ransomware assault (Computer Weekly).
 The breach was first detected on 9 June, when unauthorised access to the university’s systems was confirmed and data was believed to have been copied.
 Attackers later claimed access to roughly 7TB of data, threatening to leak it publicly if demands weren’t met.
 Early signs pointed to a targeted operation focused on data theft rather than system encryption or financial extortion.

 • Detection: The university identified unauthorised access on 9 June 2023 and immediately alerted staff and students.